 The Air Force published an Early Public Notice in The Washington Post on March 17, 18, and 19, 2023 announcing that the Proposed Action would take place in a floodplain and requesting advanced public comment.
 The Air Force sent letters to Federal and local agencies, the Area Neighborhood Commissions, the Capitol Hill Restoration Society, as well as the Delaware Nation and the Delaware Tribe of Indians.
-The Air Force received agency responses from the National Capital Planning Commission (NCPC), U.S. Environmental Protection Agency (USEPA), and the District Department of Transportation (DDOT).
+The Air Force received agency responses from the National Capital Planning Commission (NCPC), U.S. Environmental Protection Agency (USEPA), and DDOT.
 The Air Force did not receive any responses from Tribes or the general public.
 The agency responses were considered and addressed within the Draft EA.
 The Air Force also consulted with the District of Columbia State Historic Preservation Officer under Section 106 of the National Historic Preservation Act concurrent with preparation of the Draft EA.
 The Air Force placed a Notice of Availability, announcing a 30-day public review of the Draft EA in The Washington Post on January 24, 25, and 26, 2024.
+The Air Force sent letters to the agencies and stakeholders listed above, announcing the 30-day public review of the Draft EA.
+The Air Force received agency responses from NCPC, USEPA, U.S. Fish and Wildlife Service (USFWS), and DDOT.
+The Air Force did not receive any responses from Tribes or the general public.
+The agency responses were considered and addressed within the Final EA.